top of page

 The Wizards' War

-Underestimated at first by other craftsmen, Master Kaur possessed a unique gift that later became highly valued.
-Unlike the others, Kaur, the Fifth Craftsman of the Gods, was the only one who could work with the material extracted from the Tree of Light or Power, also known as the Tree of Naumathar, located at the center of the main hall in the Castle of Light, in Mount Naumathar.
-The Origin of the Gods' Power derived from the Tree of Power, the only one that received power from the earth and the light of the heavens.
-And the only one capable of touching the tree was Master Kaur, earning him the privilege of being considered the favorite among the gods and goddesses of Anahkólion.
-Kaur collaborated on several projects with the other master craftsmen.
-Among his works are the Akhalar's Medallion, the Corset of Unth, Nil's Hammer, and Alisas' Bracelets.
-However, his greatest masterpiece was the Bow of Jad, one of the most special Sacred Weapons ever created in Anahkólion.
-This weapon became famous and highly recognized in the hands of Reim, the Archer, in Ernt-nador.
-But before that, the Bow of Jad was wielded by another person.
+Underestimated at first by other artisans, Master Kaur possessed a unique gift that would later be highly valued.
+Unlike the others, Kaur, the Fifth Artisan of the Gods, was the only one capable of working with the material extracted from the Tree of Light, also known as the Tree of Power or the Tree of Naumathar, which stood in the center of the main hall of the Castle of Light on Mount Naumathar.
+The Source of the Gods' Power stemmed from the Tree of Power, the only tree that absorbed power from both the earth and the light of the heavens.
+And the only one able to touch the tree was Master Kaur.
+Because of this privilege, he was often regarded as the favorite of the gods and goddesses of Anahkólion.
+Kaur collaborated on several projects with the other master artisans.
+Among his works are the Medallion of Akhalar, the Corselet of Unth, the Hammer of Nil, and the Bracelets of Alisas.
+However, his greatest masterpiece was the Bow of Jad, one of the most revered Sacred Weapons ever crafted in Anahkólion.
+This weapon became famous in the hands of Reim the Archer, in Ernt-nador.
+But before that, the Bow of Jad was wielded by someone else.

 The Wizards' War